 Past performance is not a reliable indicator of future performance.
 Neither LendEx nor any of its directors, officers, employees or associates guarantees or make any representation as to the performance of individual asset backed securities (Notes) of the Fund.
 Rates of return are specific to individual Notes and are dependent on the performance of the underlying registered first mortgage (Loan) by the obligor (Borrower).
 Investments in the Fund are subject to investment and other risks.
 This could involve delays in repayments, the loss of income and/or the loss of capital invested.

 Links to Other Websites

-Should You leave this Website via a link contained within this Website, and view content that is not provided by a LendEx group company, including content in relation to the issue or sale of a financial product:
+Should You leave this Website via a link contained within this Website, and view content that is not provided by a LendEx company, including content in relation to the issue or sale of a financial product:

 - You do so at Your own risk.
-The content to which You link will not have been produced, checked for accuracy, or otherwise reviewed by a LendEx group company.
-No LendEx group company is responsible for damages or losses caused by any delays, defects or omissions that may exist in the services, Information or other content provided in such website, whether actual, alleged, consequential or otherwise.
-No LendEx group company makes any guarantees or representations as to, and shall have no liability for, any electronic content delivered by any third party;
+The content to which You link will not have been produced, checked for accuracy, or otherwise reviewed by a LendEx company.
+No LendEx company is responsible for damages or losses caused by any delays, defects or omissions that may exist in the services, Information or other content provided in such website, whether actual, alleged, consequential or otherwise.
+No LendEx company makes any guarantees or representations as to, and shall have no liability for, any electronic content delivered by any third party;

 - links to other websites are provided for convenience only and do not represent any endorsement by LendEx of the products or services offered by the website owner; and